Jontem/jontem.github.io/about.md

 I've a broad knowledge in IT and I'm good problem solver.
 I like learning new things and share what I learn.

+In a development team I often work as a technical architect and leading the development.

 On the infrastructure side here's some things that I've great experience of
 - Vmware
 - IBM storage